Gontier-Julien/Linux-YAOK/README.md

 **But if you're on Arch Linux don't use the Lts kernel (probably a "I use Arch BTW" elite user)**

-Shhhh *place finger on the mouth*, people who use Arch Linux, also want to have a kernel that is not always bleading edge.
+All people who use Arch Linux, also want to have a kernel that is not always bleading edge.

 I also recommend to take a small look at the [Wiki](https://github.com/Gontier-Julien/Linux-YAOK/wiki)